Who is Tonya Dawn Hughes? The story behind Netflix’s new true crime doc

 ***Warning: There are major spoilers below***

-In 1990, Oklahoma City police began searching for the driver of a car that hit and killed 22-year-old Hughes.
+In 1990, Oklahoma City police began searching for the driver of a car that hit and killed 22-year-old Hughes, KFOR reports.
 She was found on the side of a highway service road by a bystander.
 Although she was rushed to a nearby hospital, she later died from her injuries.

 Following her death, secrets and lies are revealed that put everything investigators thought they knew into question.